iamkennethhuang/CircleWashWeb-Admin/README.md

 # SMTP Server Set Up

 ## Tech stack
-Domain Name Register: I choose to use Google Domain registration for registering the domain name, circlewash.net because it’s the ease of use and competitive pricing.
+Domain Name Register: I choose to use Google Domain registration for registering the domain name because it’s the ease of use and competitive pricing.

 Server hosting provider: I choose Linode as a cloud hosting provider and share hosted a virtual private cloud because it’s less restrictive compared to aws ec2 (Aws restricted port 25 which is used for SMTP protocol in the mail server and restricted editing reverse domain name.
 For aws to work, I have to file multiple requests to aws to release the restriction, so I changed to Linode.)